 Let’s take them in reverse order.

 If you are looking for innovative thinking, you are committed to the how, the what and hopefully the who.
-If you are looking for innovation, you are committed, and deeply believe, in the why of your company or organization, and are willing to fight for it.
+If you are looking for innovation, you are committed to — and deeply believe in — the why of your company or organization, and you're willing to fight for it.

-And by the way, if you commit to the why of the industry, and more specifically your company, find the new, emerging risks, know who has them, figure out ways to mitigate them, then your how, your distribution, by definition will always be human.
+By the way, if you commit to the why of the industry, and more specifically your company, find the new, emerging risks, know who has them and figure out ways to mitigate them, then your how, your distribution, by definition will always be human.